-To help prevent sparks from igniting combustible gases that are produced by some batteries, the negative "-" jump start cable should be connected last from the external power source to the negative "-" terminal of the starting motor.
-If the starting motor is not equipped with a negative "-" terminal, connect the jump start cable to the engine block.
+To help prevent sparks from igniting combustible gases that are produced by some batteries, the negative "-" cable from the external power source should be connected last to the negative "-" terminal of the starting motor.
+If the starting motor is not equipped with a negative "-" terminal, connect the cable to the engine block.

 Check the electrical wires daily for wires that are loose or frayed.
-Tighten all loose electrical wires before the engine is started.
+Tighten all loose electrical connections before the engine is started.
 Repair all frayed electrical wires before the engine is started.
 See the Operation and Maintenance Manual for specific starting instructions.